 Legacy of Louis XIV

-In 1938, exhibitions and cultural events were organised in France for the 300th anniversary of Louis XIV’s birth.
+In 1938, exhibitions and cultural events were organised in France to mark the 300th anniversary of Louis XIV’s birth.

 In 2015, 77 years later, a few towns marked the 300th anniversary of the monarch’s death, for instance: